pskmays/banking-financial-performance-analysis/README.md

 ## Overview
 This project simulates a real-world financial analytics engagement for a regional banking corporation.
 The executive leadership team required visibility into branch performance, departmental spending, cost center variance, and overall budget utilization.

-I designed and queried a relational database in MySQL to explore financial and operational data across 12 interrelated tables.
+I designed and queried a MySQL relational database to explore financial and operational data across 12 interrelated tables.
 After validating relationships and extracting key metrics using SQL, I connected Excel directly to the database using Power Query to clean, transform, and model the data.

 The final deliverable was an executive-ready Excel dashboard highlighting budget vs. actual performance, departmental breakdowns, regional trends, and over-budget cost centers.